wpaulberry/wpaulberry.github.com/about.md

  <br>
  <br/>
  <p>When I was young I stumbled upon my older brother's abandoned plastic scale model car.
 The attention to tiny details fascinated me.
 As a visual learner, I've been drawn to anything requiring precision and dexterity.</p>
  <p>Growing up in small-town Colorado, my upbringing showed me the importance of the setting and community of where I live.
-I studied both Spanish and Business Administration at Carroll College in Helena before realizing that Dentistry offered a unique blend of the things most valuable to me:</p>
+I studied both Spanish and Business Administration at Carroll College in Helena before discovering that Dentistry offered a unique blend of the things most valuable to me:</p>
  <p><strong>PROBLEM SOLVING, CREATIVITY, COMMUNITY.</strong></p>
  </div>
 </div>